Commercial mortgages for Manchester business buyers, landlords and operators.

 Indicative terms in 48 hours.

-Send the property details, the LTV you're aiming for, and a rough sense of the trading position or rental income.
-We will shortlist three to five lenders, run live appetite, and come back with structured terms covering rate, LTV, term, fees and conditions.
-If the numbers don't work, you will know inside two business hours and will not have wasted a valuer's time.
+Send the commercial property details, the LTV you're aiming for, and a rough sense of the trading position or rental income.
+We will shortlist three to five lenders that lend confidently into your sector, run live appetite, and come back with structured terms covering rate, LTV, term, fees and mortgage repayment profile.
+If the numbers do not work, you will know inside two business hours and will not have wasted a valuer's time on an application that was never going to clear credit committee.